ymath-io/ymath.io/content/courses/exponents/exponents-basic/special-powers/index.md

 $$2^1=1\cdot2=2$$
 $$3^1=1\cdot3=3$$
 $$4^1=1\cdot4=4$$
-Recall that $1$ is the multiplicative identity, so we can multiply by it before writing the other factors in the exponent.
-The $1$ in the exponent is differe
+Recall that $1$ is the multiplicative identity, so we can multiply by it before writing out the power.
+The $1$ in the exponent has a different meaning -- it tells you how many times to multiply the base by itself.

 ## $0$ as an Exponent
 Earlier in this course, we saw a way to show that $x^0=1$ using the multiplicative identity.